-Delaware uses a combination of TANF and/or MOE funds for the Emergency Assistance program.
+Delaware uses a combination of TANF and/or MOE funds for the Emergency assistance program.
 Delaware will not use TANF funds for medical expenses.
 MOE will be used to cover medical costs.
 The purpose of Emergency Assistance is to avoid the destitution of a child or of a needy distressed resident of the State by providing payments which eliminate or alleviate an emergency condition.
 An emergency is caused by an unforeseen circumstance or combination of circumstances or the resulting state that calls for immediate action.
-The program is run through the Delaware State Service Centers, to provide non-assistance, non-recurrent, short-term benefits and/or Emergency Assistance.
+The program is run through the Delaware State Service Centers, to provide non-assistance non-recurrent short-term benefits and/or Emergency Assistance.
 These services provide emergency necessities to promote family intact stability, strengthen Delaware's families, increase employment options, and positively impact the general public health.
-Emergency services provide assistance with appliances, furniture, clothing, emergency or permanent shelter, food, home repairs, medical, moving, transportation, and /or utilities and fuel.
+Emergency services provide assistance with appliances, furniture, clothing, emergency or permanent shelter, food, home repairs, medical needs, moving expenses, transportation, and /or utilities and fuel.

 Families must be open in TANF or have qualifying Medicaid under the needy definition Delaware has established.
+Families must meet the standards described on pages 5 through 8 to be eligible.

-This supports TANF Purpose 1 (Provide assistance to needy families so that children can be cared for in their own homes).
+This supports TANF Purpose 1 (Provide assistance to needy families so that children can be cared for in their own homes)

-Financial eligibility criteria for Emergency Assistance is as follows: the family must have a minor child in the home and receive TANF or Medicaid.
+Financial eligibility criteria for emergency assistance is as follows; the family must have a minor child in the home and receive TANF or Medicaid.